uralbash/pyramid_pages/docs/tutorial.rst

 ---------------------------

 All pages are stored in the database.
-Create a table of pages inherited from :py:class:`pyramid_sacrud_pages.models.BasePages`
+Create a table of pages inherited from :py:class:`ps_pages.models.BasePages`

 .. code-block:: python
     :linenos: